johanbove/johanbove.github.io/_posts/2017-02-23-keybase-file-system.md

 # Do you [Keybase.io](https://keybase.io)?

-Keybase is a free, open-source security app and it's a public directory of people.
+## Keybase is a free, open-source security app and it's a public directory of people.

 Mostly techies at the moment but Keybase promises cryptographically secure operations with people you know on the Internet: chatting, file sharing, even [publishing public documents](https://johanbove.keybase.pub).

-Super safe and easy with Keybase!
+It's all super safe and straightforward with Keybase!

-Since 8th of February 2017 Keybase even includes [a secure chat](https://keybase.io/blog/keybase-chat).
+Since February 8th, 2017 Keybase offers [secure chatting](https://keybase.io/blog/keybase-chat) through various clients.

-Through the Keybase File System you can safely (**warning:** beta software might sting) store away privates or securily exchange files with your peers.
+Through the **Keybase File System** (KBFS) you can safely (**warning:** beta software might sting) store away private data or securily exchange files with your trusted peers.

 Keybase uses concepts from the [Web Of Trust](https://keybase.io/docs/server_security/following) where through verification of multiple accounts and the social graph an online identity can be trusted and contacted as the actual person you wanted to reach.

 Pretty Good Privacy for the masses!
+Or better, PGP on steroids.

 I invite you to [find me on Keybase right now](https://keybase.io/johanbove) and let's make the Internet safer!